JejuSoul/OBD-PIDs-for-HKMC-EVs/Ray EV/README.md

-# OBD PIDs for the Kia Ray EV
+# OBD PIDs for the Kia Ray EV ( or Hyundai BlueON)

 ## How to use: